 Importance of customer segmentation

-Not only do companies strive to divide their customers into measurable segments according to their needs, behaviors or demographics but they also aim to determine the profit potential of each segment by analyzing its revenue and cost impacts.
+Not only do companies strive to divide their customers into measurable segments according to their needs, behaviors or demographics, but they also aim to determine the profit potential of each segment by analyzing its revenue and cost impacts.
 Value-based segmentation evaluates groups of customers in terms of the revenue they generate and the costs of establishing and maintaining relationships with them.
-It also helps companies determine which segments are the most and least profitable so that they can adjust their marketing budgets accordingly.
+It also helps companies determine which segments are the most and least profitable so they can adjust their marketing budgets accordingly.

 Customer segmentation vs. market segmentation